About the event:

 Numbers:

-There are a maximum of 8 places and a minimum of 4 for the trip to take place.
+We can take a maximum of 10 and a minimum of 4 for the trip to go ahead.

 Equipment:

 Please see the All Activities section of the kit list here.
-Walking poles are recommended!
+Walking poles are recommended.

 Images from Past Events